ludomp/opendj-utils/README.md

 * opendj_patch4upgrade.sh - Patches an existing OpenDS or early OpenDJ instance to allow smooth upgrade afterwards
 * dsmlQueryService.wsdl - DSML WSDL file to use with OpenDJ DSML Gateway

+Additional utilities for OpenDJ can be found on [Chris Ridd's GitHub space] (https://github.com/chrisridd/opendj-utils)

 Note: these are my tools and in no way officially supported by ForgeRock.